RiiaC/Blog_Obsidian/content/Crafts/Sewing in progress/silk bliaut short tunic.md

 image: "[[2025-09-20 Blue purple silk short bilaut.jpg]]"
 ---
 - [[2025-12-16 enough with the melting already,  just give me winter, please!]] determined which quadrant that had been cut thinking it is a front quadrant has to be a back quadrant, so i opened up the seam that had been sewn wrong, then found a bit of scrap exactly the correct angle to fill the missing triangle to attach the skirt to a back upper body.
-- [[2025-12-12 Weather still ok]] finished the seam I started a coupleof days ago.
+- [[2025-12-12 Weather still ok]] finished the seam I started a couple of days ago.
 - [[2025-12-10 birthday snow!]]
-I picked the project back up, after weeks of beinf too busy to sew, and sewed the front and back of a sleeve together
+I picked the project back up, after weeks of being too busy to sew, and sewed the front and back of a sleeve together
-- 2025-10-11 woke to the thought that there is really only one problem with the inside out pieces, the cut of the waist seam.
-So if I take the pannel intended to be the back purple skirt and make it the front I can simply trim the waist down to the matching slope.
+- [[2025-10-11 smithy and games night]] woke to the thought that there is really only one problem with the inside out pieces, the cut of the waist seam.
+So if I take the panel intended to be the back purple skirt and make it the front I can simply trim the waist down to the matching slope.
 Likewise, if i use the one that was cut to be a front purple as a back, ai can just piece in a triangle to be the waist, and, if I use a wrap belt, that seam won't even show.
-- 2025-10-03, when I went to sew the two front panels together I realised a very serious cutting mistake.
+- [[2025-10-03 errands and socialising]], when I went to sew the two front panels together I realised a very serious cutting mistake.
 While the front and back of the blue fabric are nearly identical, the texture/colour difference in the purple between front/back is huge.
 Therefore, in order to have the same side out in the counter changed pieces, I should have cut one side out with the neck to the south of the fabric, and the other to the north, so when half of the pieces were flipped they would all have the same colour out

-- 2025-09-20 cut out the tunic, parti coloured, front waist drops to a point, back does not.
+- [[2025-09-20 some assembly required]] cut out the tunic, parti coloured, front waist drops to a point, back does not.
 Due to a cutting error the upper arms are three pieces.

 - [[2025-09-15 in which I didn't cut fabric]]
 I decided that I need to use the https://trello.com/c/K6WJRFm7 I bought from Sofie, with the  https://trello.com/c/DPSGM4sR  I bought at Cudgel for this project, even though it is smaller.
 The two silks are closer to the same texture